smirea/DreamScreen/README.md

 ## DreamScreen BLE Interface

-Provides a convenient high level abstraction to the BLE API for the [DreamScreen](http://www.dreamscreentv.com/)
+Provides a convenient high level abstraction to the BLE interface of the [DreamScreen](http://www.dreamscreentv.com/)

 Uses the [command set](http://dreamscreen.boards.net/attachment/download/5) from the [DIY Board](http://dreamscreen.boards.net/board/10/dreamscreen-diy)